 - The type and size of the tumor.

 - Whether the tumor is making hormones.

-- Whether the tumor is causing problems with vision or other symptoms.
+- Whether the tumor is causing problems with vision or other signs or symptoms.

 - Whether the tumor has spread into the brain around the pituitary gland or to other parts of the body.

 - Whether the tumor has just been diagnosed or has recurred (come back).